 - Executive Meddling: One of the only adaptations of her work O'Connor got to view first-hand in her lifetime was a dramatized version of the short story "The Life You Save May Be Your Own" on CBS's Schlitz Playhouse.
 Between the horrible miscasting of Gene Kelly(!) as the lead, and the revision of the ending to make it more palatable, it was a sure bet O'Connor would be mortified.
 "The best thing I can say is that it conceivably could have been worse," she wrote to a friend.
 "Just conceivably."

 - Fail O Sucky Name: Hulga (née Joy) in "Good Country People" intentionally chooses the ugliest name she can think of as an act of rebellion against her positive thinking mother.

 - Hollywood Atheist: There are a few of these in her work, to the point where you know that any character who's got more than a high school education is almost certain to get a serious dose of Break the Haughty by the end.

 - Incurable Cough of Death: Subverted in "The Enduring Chill".
 Joke's on you, Asbury.

 - Infant Immortality: Though "offscreen," this is subverted in "A Good Man Is Hard To Find."
 Three times.

 - Also subverted in "A View of the Woods."

 - Kill 'em All: "A Good Man Is Hard To Find," natch.

 - Laser-Guided Karma: Mrs May in "Greenleaf" is annoyed by her neighbour's bull and when it escapes onto her property, she orders its owner to kill it.
-He doesn't, and instead it gores her to death.
+He doesn't kill it, and much to Mrs May's surprise, it gores her to death.